Pranayam (2011 film): Reception

-Accusations of plagiarism
+Controversy

 The film's plot is similar to Paul Cox's Australian film Innocence (2000).
 However, Blessy hasn't accepted that his movie is based on a foreign film.
-A controversy aroused when actor Salim Kumar raised plagiarism charges against Blessy and criticized the Kerala State Film Awards jury for awarding him with the Best Director title.
+A controversy arose when actor Salim Kumar raised plagiarism charges against Blessy and criticized the Kerala State Film Awards jury for awarding him with the Best Director title.
 Noted film critic Vijayakrishnan says, "Pranayam is not only inspired by Innocence but most of the shots are also similar.
 The jury selected was not competent enough and the panel should be able to spot the difference between an original and a copy."
-Jury chairman Bhagyaraj clarifies: "I watched the Hollywood movie after Salim’s criticism because I was in a dilemma whether my judgment was wrong.
+Jury chairman Bhagyaraj clarifies: "I watched the Hollywood movie after Salim's criticism because I was in a dilemma whether my judgment was wrong.
 But now I am confident that it was correct.
 After watching it, I was happy that we gave the award to Blessy whose movie was clearly not based on that movie.
 In fact, the love triangle has been happening ever since love came into this universe.
 There are many movies that have this triangular formula.
 In fact, if Blessy had taken it from that movie, it would have given him a bad name.
 But now I can say that he has not taken it from that movie.
 In fact, the characterisation of Mohanlal has been done so well."

 However, Paul Cox says that he was happy that his movie had been inspirational for Pranayam.
 "I am a person who believes in human virtues.
 If someone has adapted my film for another language, I am happy about it.
 Anyway, the matter would have reached courts if it were in America...Learned that a film of the same story was released in Malayalam and had won several awards.
 I am happy if such a thing has happened," Paul Cox said during his visit to Kerala as part of the 17th International Film Festival of Kerala.